skywondor/kingshot/kvk.md

 This phase is a 5-day point-earning marathon that directly impacts the final battle.
 The kingdom that scores more points during the Prep Phase wins the critical "State Bonus" for the Battle Phase.
 Key Principle: Success in the Prep Phase requires kingdom-wide participation.
 A single player or alliance cannot win it alone.

 Tips: Respect all players and encourage participation.
 Do not zero alliances that have high-spending players ("spenders").
 If these key players quit the game out of frustration, it will be a devastating loss for the entire server in all future KvK events.
-Each day, you can win rewards.
+Each day, you can win rewards:

+* Milestone Rewards: Personal and alliance point milestones unlock chests with Kingdom Coins, resources, and speedups.
+* Ranking Rewards:
+  * Individual Ranking: At the end of the 5 days, the top 200 players receive shards for the season's specific Mythic Hero (e.g., Hilde).
+  * Alliance Ranking: Alliances are ranked daily, providing rewards to members.
+  * Kingdom Rewards: The winning kingdom of this crucial KvK KingShot phase receives double the rewards of the losing kingdom.

 #### Day 1: City Construction